miurahr/py7zr/docs/py7zr.rst

 Instances have the following methods and attributes:

-.. method:: ArchiveFile.get_posix_mode()
+.. method:: ArchiveFile.get_properties()

+   Return file properties as a hash object.
+Following keys are included:
+   'readonly', 'is_directory', 'posix_mode', 'archivable',
+   'emptystream', 'filename', 'creationtime', 'lastaccesstime', 'lastwritetime', 'attributes'

+.. attribute:: ArchiveFile.posix_mode

-   Return posix mode when a member has a unix extension property, otherwise return None
+   posix mode when a member has a unix extension property, or None

 .. attribute:: ArchiveFile.id